wendlers/edubot-nodemcu-fw/README.md

 # edubot-nodemcu-firmware

-THe firmware for the NodeMCU based EduBot.
+The firmware for the NodeMCU based EduBot.